NYUDataBootcamp/Book/pandas-input.md

    gc = cast[cast['name'] == 'George Clooney']
    ```

 This goes beyond what we've done so far, but what do you think they do?
-What do the dataframes `ah` and `gc` contain?
+What do the DataFrames `ah` and `gc` contain?

 <!--
 **Healthcare by location.**